Alejandroq12/juliodev-blog/README.md

 ### Run tests

-To run tests, run the following command:
+To execute all test suites in the application, use the following command in your terminal:

 ```sh
 rspec
 ```

-Run only controller requests tests
+If you wish to run only the controller request tests, you can specify the path to your request specs directory:

 ```sh
 rspec spec/requests/